-The Digitrip 3000 Protective Relay is a panel mounted multi-function, microprocessor based overcurrent relay, designed for both ANSI and IEC applications (Figures 1-1 and 1-2).
-It is a self-contained device which operates from either AC or DC control power, and provides true RMS sensing of each phase and ground current.
+The Digitrip 3000 Protective Relays panel mounted multifunction, microprocessor based overcurrent relays, designed for both ANSI and IEC applications (Figures 1-1 and 1-2).
+It is a self-contained device which operates from either AC or DC control power (DC only for the DT3030 & DT3031), and provides true RMS sensing of each phase and ground current.
 Only one relay is required per three-phase circuit.
 Current monitoring and operator selectable protective functions are integral to each device.

-Figure 1-1 Digitrip 3000 Protective Relay (Front View)
+Fig. 1-1 Digitrip 3000 Protective Relay (Front View)